SimalAnjum/RAG-with-AWS/README.md

 # RAG-with-AWS

-## Real-Time Document Q&A with LLMs and FAISS Retrieval
+## Real-Time Document Q&A with LLMs

 ---